csebooks/web-essentials/content.en/introduction/introduction-to-Computers-and-the-Internet/_index.md

 real.37signals.com/toc.php.
 Many Ruby on Rails developers have reported significant productivity gains over using other languages when developing database-intensive web applications.

 Software has generally been viewed as a product; most software still is offered this way.
 If you want to run an application, you buy a software package from a software vendor.
 You then install that software on your computer and run it as needed.
 As new versions of the software appear, you upgrade your software, often at significant expense.
 This process can become cumbersome for organizations with tens of thousands of systems that must be maintained on a diverse array of computer equipment.
 With **Software as a Service (SaaS)**, the software runs on servers elsewhere on the Internet.
 When those servers are updated, all clients worldwide see the new capabilities; no local installation is needed.
-You access the service through a browser—these are quite portable, so you can run the same applications
+You access the service through a browser—these are quite portable, so you can run the same applications on different kinds of computers from anywhere in the world.

-**20** Chapter 1 Introduction to Computers and the Internet

-on different kinds of computers from anywhere in the world.
 Salesforce.com, Google, Microsoft and 37Signals all offer SaaS.

-**1.16 Notes about _Internet & World Wide Web How to Program, 4/e_** In 1995, we saw an explosion of interest in the Internet and the World Wide Web.
+## Notes about _Internet & World Wide Web How to Program, 4/e_

+In 1995, we saw an explosion of interest in the Internet and the World Wide Web.
 We immersed ourselves in these technologies, and a clear picture started to emerge in our minds of the next direction to take in writing textbooks for introductory programming courses. **Electronic commerce**, or **e-commerce**, as it is typically called, began to dominate the business, financial and computer industry news.
 This was a reconceptualization of the way business should be conducted.
 We still wanted to teach programming principles, but we felt compelled to do it in the context of the technologies that businesses and organiza- tions need to create Internet-based and web-based applications.
 With this realization, the first edition of _Internet & World Wide Web How to Program_ was born and published in December of 1999.

 _Internet & World Wide Web How to Program, Fourth Edition_ teaches programming languages and programming language principles.
 In addition, we focus on the broad range of technologies that will help you build real-world Internet-based and web-based applica- tions that interact with other applications and with databases.
 These capabilities allow you to develop the kinds of enterprise-level, distributed applications popular in industry today.